Intermediate

 - containerPort: 80 # => HTTP port

-readinessProbe: # => Checks if Pod ready for traffic
+readinessProbe: # => Checks if Pod ready to receive traffic

 httpGet: